Ancient Medicine

 December 31, 2025 by Sean Coughlin in Botany, Philosophy

 One day Yaya left to visit the plain of his ancestors, and in his absence four brothers came upon his house.
 These brothers had been born simultaneously, and their mother had died in childbirth.
+Pané names only one, Deminán Caracaracol; Íñigo would not name the others, saying only that there were four because “that is how many directions there are in such stories.”
 They found the gourd, looked upon the sea within it, and resolved to take it for themselves.
 But Yaya returned at that moment, and the brothers, startled, dropped the gourd.
 It broke against the ground, and the sea rushed out and filled the valleys and covered the plains, leaving only the mountain peaks standing above the waters.

-The Franciscan Álvaro de Fuentes, writing in 1623, records a variant collected in the eastern mountains.
-In his account, the gourd did not break; instead, the sea dried up inside it, and the islands are what remained.
-De Fuentes credits the story to an unnamed Taíno elder.
-In the margin of the manuscript, a later hand has struck through this attribution and written simply: de Fuentes himself.
+The Franciscan Álvaro de Fuentes, writing in 1623, records a variant collected in the eastern mountains: the gourd did not break; the sea dried up inside it, and the islands are what remained.
+De Fuentes credits the story to an unnamed Taíno elder, but in the margin of the manuscript, a later hand has struck through this attribution and written simply: de Fuentes himself.

 December 31, 2025 /Sean Coughlin